-If the Configuration > Monitored servers page displays Monitoring stopped (Incorrect credentials or insufficient permissions), by default, SQL Monitor will not attempt to reconnect until you do one of the following:
+If the Configuration > Monitored servers page displays Monitoring stopped (Incorrect credentials or insufficient permissions), by default, SQL Monitor won't attempt to reconnect until you change:

-- change the credentials specified in SQL Monitor
+- the credentials specified in SQL Monitor, or

-- change the account permissions (in this case, you will need to click Retry connection on the Monitored Servers page)
+- the account permissions (in this case, you need to click Retry connection on the Monitored Servers page).

-If the potential impact on your security log will not cause significant problems to your systems, you can change this default setting so that SQL Monitor will automatically attempt reconnection.
+You can change this setting so SQL Monitor will automatically attempt reconnection.

-Configuring automatic reconnection after monitoring stopped in v3
+Configuring automatic reconnection after monitoring stopped in v4

 - Find the